Green Lantern: Secret Origin: Plot

 After his father dies in a plane accident, Hal Jordan is forbidden by his mother from ever going anywhere near an airplane.
 Throughout his youth, Hal disobeys her, sneaking into airfields and hangars to get the best possible view of the jets flying overhead.
 One day, she catches him doing it and they lament the fact that they never understood each other.
 The minute after turning eighteen, Hal joins the Air Force.

 Hal tends to take risks while flying planes, even crashing one during a stress test.
 After a barfight, Hal finds his brother waiting for him, where he's told that his mother is dying.
 Not wanting to see her son unless he quit the Air Force, Jordan would later start a fight with a superior officer and be thrown out.
 When he went to see his mother, he was already too late, she had died, and Hal's other brother Jack declares it was Hal's going against her wishes that caused her to die so suddenly having heard of his recklessness.

 Meanwhile, on the planet Ysmault, Sector 2814 Green Lantern Abin Sur questions the Five Inversions about everything they know about cosmic revelations, and a forthcoming "Blackest Night".

 In a spacecraft, Abin Sur has Inversion Atrocitus locked in a tank and makes his way to Earth.
 He tells fellow Green Lantern Sinestro that Earth is foretold to be the, "birthplace of the Black, the antithesis of the emotional spectrum".
 Sinestro warns him to overcome the fear that the Inversions have instilled him with, but reassures him that if he needs backup, he would not be deterred by the Guardians' strict territorial edict.
 Back on Earth, Jordan pleads with his superior to allow him to fly again.
 The man says it is not up to him, as he's selling to Ferris Air.
 Hal is then reintroduced to Carol Ferris, now a gorgeous young woman, whom he had not seen since they were both children.
 Frustrated, Jordan takes a seat in a mangled plane.

 In the spacecraft, Atrocitus breaks free of his constructs, mortally wounds Abin Sur and bails out, leaving Sur in the craft as it crashes in the desert.
 Sur instructs his ring to file information for Sinestro, as his ring leaves his finger and searches for a replacement sentient.
 The ring finds Hal Jordan in the mangled plane and carries him off.
 During the journey, Sur informs him of the duties of a Green Lantern and that he has been accepted because he can "overcome great fear".
 When he lands, he meets Sur and accepts to be the first Green Lantern from Earth.
-Sur utters one last word, "Sinestro" and passes on.
+Sur utters one last word, "Sinestro" and dies.